CaptainCrowbar/unicorn-lib/unicorn/string.md

 Note that the iterators should still be considered to be invalidated even if the string turns out not to be actually modified in a particular case.

+Modified strings, or new strings returned by a function, are not guaranteed to preserve any particular normalization form that the original string may have been in.

 Any function that implicitly compares strings uses a simple literal comparison, making no attempt to handle Unicode's concepts of canonical or compatibility equivalence; if your code needs to be aware of such things, you